-- Semen analysis: Refraining from ejaculating for a certain period of time (e.g., two to five days) before testing
+To prepare for a semen analysis, an individual should refrain from ejaculating for a certain period of time (e.g., two to five days) before testing.

 At-home fertility tests typically measure ovarian reserve hormones such as anti-mullerian hormone (AMH) or follicle-stimulating hormone (FSH).
 Tests usually include all necessary shipping materials for returning your sample(s).

 AMH is released by the cells that line follicles, so AMH levels are directly correlated to the number of follicles found in the ovaries.
 These levels decline with age.
 Low levels of AMH indicate a lower number of follicles and a lower ovarian reserve.